Viral Therapy in Treating Patients With Metastatic Melanoma

 Primary Purpose: Treatment

-Patients receive wild-type reovirus (Reolysin®) IV administered at a dose of 3 x 10^10 TCID50/day in 250 mL 0.9% sodium chloride infused intravenously over 60 minutes QD on days 1-5.
-Some patients also receive cyclophosphamide PO on days 1-21.
+Patients receive wild-type reovirus (Reolysin®) IV administered at a dose of 3 x 10^10 TCID50/day in 250 mL 0.9% sodium chloride infused intravenously over 60 minutes daily on days 1-5 of each 28-day cycle.
 Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.

 Biological: wild-type reovirus